AutoNFS: Automatic Neural Feature Selection: Experiments

-We follow a recent benchmark introduced in \cite{cherepanova_performance-driven_nodate}.
-Reported results were achieved by extending the code base with \ours{}.
-The benchmark consists of three parts.
-Each of them introduces some type of noise to the given datasets -- either fully random features, features corrupted with gaussian noise, or a set of second-order features, created by multiplying randomly selected features from the original dataset.
-We analyzed a scenario in which 50\% of the features in each dataset were created artificially.
-By applying feature selection algorithms, we aim to eliminate redundant features and improve performance on a downstream task.
+The benchmark consists of three scenarios applied to 11 datasets, see LHS of \Cref{tab:stats}.
+In each scenario, a given dataset is corrupted by adding auxiliary features: (1) fully random features, (2) original features corrupted with Gaussian noise, and (3) a set of second-order features created by multiplying randomly selected features from the original dataset.
+We analyze the case in which 50\% of the features were artificially created in each dataset.
+By applying FS algorithms, we aim to eliminate redundant features without compromising the predictive power of the representation.